OlimSadullaev/Spring_boot/README.md

 # Spring_boot
-In this repository projects are about CRUD oprations.
+In this repository projects are about CRUD oprations in Java Spring boot framework.